google/ExoPlayer/docs/transforming-media.md

 ~~~
 {: .language-java}

-Other parameters, such as the `MediaSourceFactory`, can be passed to the
+Other parameters, such as the `MediaSource.Factory`, can be passed to the
 builder.

 `startTransformation` receives a `MediaItem` describing the input, and a path or